 That, in turn, hits investors in the pocket.
 We only have to look at Equifax for a fascinating case study!

-When a company does not score well in ESG principles, especially compared to its peers in the same industry, some will react by divesting.
-But, others choose to continue their relationship with the company to add their voice for change.
+When a company does not score well in ESG principles compared to its peers in the same industry, some will react by divesting.
+But, others continue their relationship with the company to add their voice for change.

 Shareholder activism and ESG investments have become a potent force for change.
 No modern company can now overlook ESG considerations and principles and expect to remain popular or successful.

-As a business seeks to improve its metrics on all ESG factors, it will also need to adapt and install an ESG integration framework.
+As a business seeks to improve its metrics on all ESG factors, it must also adapt and install an ESG integration framework.

-Publishing ESG scores serves as an essential source for investment managers and data providers that offer ESG investors an overview of any company’s performance in ESG integration.
+Publishing ESG scores is an essential source for investment managers and data providers that offer ESG investors an overview of any company’s performance in ESG integration.

 What should companies know about creating and implementing an effective ESG integration strategy?
 How can it help you attract investors and keep the business moving forward?